Party in the U.S.A

 A Nation of Rebels

-Today is a day of, not only celebration, but prayer.
+So, today needs to be a day not only of celebration, but of prayer.
 Pray for our nation.
 Pray for repentance.
 America needs repentance.
-This new revolution is not righteous.
-This is not a fight we can win.
-God has been blessing America, beyond what we deserve, for 300 years.
-We don’t need blessing, we need repentance.
+God has been blessing America beyond what we deserve.
+We don’t need any more blessing; we need repentance.